virtimus/tinyHomeServer/bootstrap-dev/shell.md

 # Getting started - TinyHomeServer F0 thsDevMachine

-You can use/build dockerimage or install manually - instructions bellow.
+You can use/build docker image or install manually - instructions bellow.

 ### Docker